Before hiring a nanny

 Clearly Communicated Expectations

 The first thing you need to decide is what exactly you want your nanny’s job to be.
 If you have a partner, take time to discuss and set expectations with them prior to meeting with potential nannies to ensure that you are on the same page.
 Think through expectations around caring for the baby, baby related household chores, how and to whom you would like the nanny to communicate with, expectations around discipline, and so on.
-Then, when meeting with potential nannies, it is important to clearly explain all the duties you are expecting of them as well as any ideals around discipline style and so on.
-Clearly articulating your needs and values will help prospective nannies know if they will be a good fit with your family.

-Once you have clearly explained the job role and working hours, straightforward communication about payment is an important part of the nanny hiring process, and should be something that is agreed upon together.
+Secondly, it is important to clearly communicate working hours to prospective nannies.
+This includes overtime, sick days, holidays, and time off, etc. Important part of communication is payment and should be something that is agreed upon together.
 Remember to consider things like annual raises, Christmas or other bonuses, and so on, so as to ensure no one is surprised later on.

 Contract/Trial Period